diogomaa/capstone/README.md

-# capstone
-My capstone project for the Meta Front-End Developer Professional Certificate
+# My capstone project for the Meta Front-End Developer Professional Certificate